-- 8.78 Communications service providers must clearly identify roles and responsibilities of staff, ensuring that roles are appropriately segregated to ensure staff only have access to the information necessary to complete their role.
+- 8.83 Telecommunications operators and postal operators must clearly identify roles and responsibilities of staff involved in the provision of assistance to intercepting authorities, ensuring that roles are appropriately segregated to ensure staff only have access to the information necessary to complete their role.
 Access rights and permissions assigned to users must be revoked on termination of their employment.
-Such rights and permissions must be reviewed and, if appropriate, amended or revoked when staff move roles within the organisation. - 8.79 Staff with access to intercepting systems and sensitive information related to warranted interception should be subject to an appropriate level of security screening.
-The Government sponsors and manages security clearance for certain staff working within a communications service provider to ensure the company's compliance with obligations under this legislation.
-Communications service providers must ensure that these staff have undergone relevant security training and have access to security awareness information. - 8.80 All persons who may have access to intercepted content or secondary data, or need to see any reporting in relation to it, must be appropriately vetted.
+Such rights and permissions must be reviewed and, if appropriate, amended or revoked when staff move roles within the organisation. - 8.84 A technical capability notice may require telecommunications operators and postal operators staff with access to interception capabilities and sensitive information related to warranted interception to be subject to an appropriate level of security vetting as agreed by NTAC.
+The Government sponsors and manages security clearance for certain staff working within a telecommunications operator or postal operator to ensure the company's compliance with obligations under this legislation.
+Telecommunications operators and postal operators to whom a notice is given must ensure that these staff have undergone relevant security training and have access to security awareness information. - 8.85 All persons who may have access to intercepted content or secondary data, or need to see any reporting in relation to it, must be appropriately vetted.
 On an annual basis, managers must identify any concerns that may lead to the security clearance of individual members of staff being reconsidered.
-The vetting of each individual member of staff must also be periodically reviewed. - 8.81 Where it is necessary for an officer of an intercepting agency or a member of NTAC staff to disclose information related to warranted interception to a communications service provider operating under a technical capability notice, it is the former's responsibility to ensure that the recipient has the necessary security clearance.
+The vetting of each individual member of staff must also be periodically reviewed.

+8.86 Where it is necessary for an officer of an intercepting authority or a member of NTAC staff to disclose information related to warranted interception to a telecommunications operator or postal operator operating under a technical capability notice, it is the former's responsibility to ensure that the recipient has the necessary security clearance.